Investments in Art – Factors and Criteria for Financial Allocation

 You can send a work for an unbiased evaluation to us (see Art-Promoter menu).
 In the Gostev's dynasty, all artists have a highly developed taste and understanding.
 We will not only give our "like or dislike" opinion, assess the artist's level and provide an approximate evaluation, but also offer various development and perspective options.
 At the end of the article, we present a number of facts that may motivate you to invest in visual arts.
 Happy investing.

-Heritage and Wealth Transfer
+Heritage and Capital Transfer.

-Long-term Value Preservation
+Long-Term Value Preservation

-Potentially High Returns
+Potentially High Profitability.

 Portfolio Diversification

-Inflation Resistance
+Inflation Resistance.

 Limited Supply